 Getting out on the water has always been a popular pastime in Oban and Lorn (see our page on the Call of the Sea).
-More recently Eco tourism has developed in our area, which focuses not just on the beauty of the scenery and the simple pleasure of being at sea, but on the amazing wildlife that can be seen.
+Today, there are many eco tourism offering that focuses not just on the beauty of the scenery and the simple pleasure of being at sea, but on the amazing wildlife that can be seen.
 And what a wealth of wild life and outstanding natural history this area has to offer.
-Deserted islands, ancient castles & monasteries on the land and an amazing diversity of wildlife on land and above and below the seas.
-How better to spend a day of your holiday than at sea with a licensed operator who will take you to the best spots to view wildlife while all around you is the magnificent scenery of the west coast of Scotland.
+There are deserted islands, ancient castles and monasteries on the land and an amazing diversity of wildlife on land and above and below the seas.
+How better to spend a day of your holiday than at sea with a licensed operator who will take you to the best spots to view wildlife while all around you is the magnificent scenery of the west coast of Scotland?
 For many visitors such a tour is the highlight of their stay around Oban.

 The Firth of Lorn Special Area of Conservation just South of Oban is an area of outstanding natural beauty, of uninhabited islands with dramatic sea-cliffs.
 Only St Kilda hosts a greater variety of marine species.